okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/authenticators-okta-email/main/aspnet/integratechallengemagiclink.md

 ### 5. Submit the email authenticator

-When the user selects the Email Authenticator and clicks **Submit**, the form posts back to the `SelectAuthenticatorAsync` method, which checks whether the user is in Challenge or Enrollment Flow.
+When the user selects the Email Authenticator and clicks **Submit**, the form posts back to the `SelectAuthenticatorAsync` method, which checks whether the user is in Challenge or enrollment flow.

 When in challenge flow, a call is made to `idxClient.SelectChallengeAuthenticatorAsync`, using its `selectAuthenticatorOptions` parameter to pass in the Email Authenticator ID.